OctopusDeploy/blog/blog/2025-01/cdk-deployments/index.md

 ## Differences between SAM and CDK

+There are a number of differences between the SAM and CDK workflows that impact how we deploy applications with Octopus Deploy.

 You are responsible for writing CloudFormation templates directly with SAM.
 The SAM CloudFormation syntax is simplified to remove much of the boilerplate configuration required to deploy a Lambda, but you're still writing JSON or YAML files.

 CDK also uses CloudFormation to deploy infrastructure and applications, but [the generated CloudFormation templates are treated as an implementation detail](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html#best-practices-code):